imusabkhan/Terraform/README.md

   cd Terraform
 ```
 3. Run `terraform init` to initialize the Terraform configuration.
+4. Run terraform plan to review the changes that will be applied.
-4. Run `terraform apply` to create the EC2 instance.
+5. Run `terraform apply` to create the EC2 instance.
-5. Once the execution is complete, the public IP address of the EC2 instance will be displayed.
+6. Once the execution is complete, the public IP address of the EC2 instance will be displayed.

 ## Accessing DVWA